CreativeMaladjustment/stelligent-u-020201208/06-auto-scaling/README.md

 _What was created in addition to the new Auto Scaling Group?_

+> A Launch configuration: lab611-su-jmd was also created.
+As well as instance i-03910d6ad03a58296 and a link to the autoscaling role...

 ##### Question: Parameters

 _What parameters did Amazon record in the resources it created for you?_

+> a tag "aws:autoscaling:groupName" with the name of the ASG "lab611-su-jmd" --- the instance same sg/az/keyname values...

 #### Lab 6.1.2: Launch Config and ASG in CFN